 A strong communication cadence and a culture of feedback help:

-- Achieve better alignment at every scaling step
+• Achieve better alignment at every scaling step

-- Address rough patches early on
+• Address rough patches early on

-- Refine your vision and scaling pace
+• Refine your vision and scaling pace

-- Ensure optimal candidate fits (especially if you co-manage)
+• Ensure optimal candidate fits (especially if you co-manage)

-- Your partner addresses the shifts in your needs (e.g. due to budget constraints)
+• Your partner addresses the shifts in your needs (e.g., due to budget constraints)

 Every communication session with your vendor will be another brick in building mutual trust, which will result in better scaling in the future.

-Doc Cirrus is a HealthTech vendor delivering innovative solutions to the German healthcare market.
+Doc Cirrus is a health tech vendor delivering innovative solutions to the German healthcare market.
 Edvantis has been initially supporting the company as a staff augmentation partner.
 During that time, Doc Cirrus entered the Swiss HealthTech market, expanded the core product’s functionality, and grew its customer base.

 As the demand for the company’s software products increased, Doc Cirrus decided to accelerate new feature development for its core product – inSuite.
 The team wanted to transform inSuite into an ecosystem of new competitive eHealth apps (like an AppStore for HealthTech).

 Doc Cirrus faced IT talent shortages and decided to scale their team with Edvantis HealthTech specialists.
-The client communicated their plans early, so Edvantis could begin the transition to the Managed Team service model.
-The service model change increases the team headcount without extra onboarding complexities (since some Edvantis specialists were already integrated into Doc Cirrus’ internal workflows).
+The client communicated their plans early so Edvantis could begin increasing the team headcount without extra onboarding complexities (since some Edvantis specialists have already integrated into Doc Cirrus’ internal workflows).
+With a scaled team and an expanded partnership, we introduced several features and improvements and helped Doc Cirrus attract new customers to their ecosystem.

 “We needed to flexibly grow our software development team and have had great success with Edvantis providing a fixed near-shore team of highly skilled developers.
 Some key product components are developed by Edvantis”